patrick-crawford/WEB422-Backup/notes/serving-react-heroku.md

 * Stop the "development server" currently running using **ctrl + c**
 * Execute the command **"npm run build"**

 Once this process is complete, open the newly created "build" folder.
 You will see that there's only a handful of files now, most notably, an "**index.html**" file and a "**static**" folder containing 2 sub-folders: "**js**" and "**css**" which contain your bundled JavaScript &amp; CSS files respectfully.
-If you take a look at index.html (after temporairly formatting it in Visual Studio Code), you will see that it's a small skeleton that references your .js file.
+If you take a look at index.html (after temporarily formatting it in Visual Studio Code), you will see that it's a small skeleton that references your .js file.

 Now, all we need to run this in a "production" environment, is a static web server.
 Fortunately for us, we know exactly how to create one using Node.js and Express.